LiorHaim/cephdemos/README.md

 ```

 Here we can see we have a data pool specifically for STANDARD storage class, let's create a new storage class containing it's own data pool.
 Data on the new storage class will be compressed with lz4 compression algorythm.
-We'll create a new storage class called 'STANDARD_IA':
+We'll create a new storage class called STANDARD_IA:

 ```bash
 radosgw-admin zonegroup placement add \